vicduar/SocialNetwordAPI18/README.md

 References

 Github (2024).
-A free webservice for storing and deploying websites.
+A free web-service for storing and deploying websites.
 Multiple pages retrieved and utilized from www.github.com April 20, 2024.

 MDN (April 20, 2024).
 Mozilla resources for developers.
 Multiple pages retrieved from https://developer.mozilla.org/en-US/ .